 That’s why you can only visit for a short period of time and you have to keep your voice to a minimum level to protect the animals.
 You can take photos of them without the flash but touching them is strictly prohibited.

-You have to pay 60 pesos (1€) per person for the entrance fee.
+You have to pay 150 PHP ($2.70 US) per person for the entrance fee.
 A local guide will lead you through the jungle in a small group and he will help you spot the tarsiers.
 They are really small, like half the size of your hand so without the guide it would be really hard to see where they are.

 3. Bilar Man-Made Forest

-The Bilar Man-Made Forest is a 2 km long forest located in the border of Bilar and Loboc towns.
+The Bilar Man-Made Forest is a 2 km long forest located on the border of Bilar and Loboc towns.
 You will find huge Mahogany trees in this forest creating a natural tunnel above the roads.

 There is not much to see or do here but since you will drive through it anyway from the Tarsier Sanctuary on the way to the Chocolate Hills it’s a nice stop for a quick photo.

 4. Alona Beach

-It’s a 1.5 km long white sandy beach with two rock walls bordering on both ends.
+It’s a 1.5 km (1 mile) long white sandy beach with two rock walls bordering on both ends.
 The water is very shallow and crystal clear which makes it perfect for swimming.